Agoda's 'Hat Yai Lights Up' Campaign Invites Travelers to Experience the City Like Never Before

 News provided byAgoda

-KUALA LUMPUR, Malaysia, Feb.
-10, 2026 /PRNewswire/ -- Digital travel platform Agoda is bringing the spotlight to one of Southern Thailand's most dynamic destinations with the launch of its new 'Hat Yai Lights Up' campaign, celebrating the area's recovery and return to business after last year's flooding.
+BANGKOK, Feb.
+12, 2026 /PRNewswire/ -- Digital travel platform Agoda is bringing the spotlight to one of Southern Thailand's most dynamic destinations with the launch of its new 'Hat Yai Lights Up' campaign, celebrating the area's recovery and return to business after last year's flooding.
 In partnership with Hat Yai Songkhla Hotels Association, the campaign invites travelers to explore the city like never before with great deals and seamless planning.

 Running from now until March 02, the campaign offers exclusive discounts along with a specially curated Hat Yai guidebook and a dedicated landing page with a wide range of accommodation options.
 Travelers can easily choose stays, plan their trip, and spend more time soaking in the city's lively atmosphere.